JaredWillets/Neural-Network-Module/README.md

 ### Features coming soon:

-- JavaScript Version
-- Reward System
-- Memory System
+- Q-Learning System
-- Compressed Network
+- Easy Adversarial Networks
+- More multithreading optimization
+- Javascript version of RAMSaverNetwork
+- More documentation coming soon at http://docs.terminotech.com/Neural-Network-Module (does not work yet)

 If you have any questions or suggestions and don't want to go through GitHub, you can reach me at willetsjared@gmail.com.